Academy Membership Application

 About The Haile T. Debas Academy of Medical Educators

 The UCSF Haile T. Debas Academy of Medical Educators (AME) is an organization comprised of faculty from all health professions programs at the University of California, San Francisco.
 Our purpose is to support those people who advance the education mission of UCSF by fostering an organizational culture that values education and accelerates advances in teaching and learning to improve health with an emphasis on community, diversity, advocacy, service, and innovation.

 The AME was founded in 2000 with the appointment of director Molly Cooke, MD, and the first members were inducted in 2001.
-For more about the history of the AME, visit the History of the Academy page.

 Member Eligibility, Benefits, and Expectations

 Eligible candidates must meet all of the following requirements:

 - Faculty member for three full years at the time of application submission (i.e joined faculty no later than June 1, 2018).
 At least one full year of time on faculty at UCSF.